apatilgtn/apatilgtn/README.md

 ## 🌱 Currently Exploring

-- 🚀 Currently, I'm diving deep into [Google Apigeex Platform and Migartion].
+- 🚀 Currently, I'm diving deep into [Google Apigeex Platform and Migartion], AI tools and building a tool to process documents and build MVP using AI.

  ## 🏆 Achievements